mixxxdj/mixxx/CONTRIBUTING.md

 We welcome programmers of all backgrounds and skill levels, and our community will do their best to help you with any problems you encounter.

 ## Your first Mixxx code contribution ##
-### ??? ###
+### Source control ###
-We use [git](https://git-scm.com/) for source control.
+We use [Git](https://git-scm.com/) for source control.
 Git is a distributed version control system that allows us to keep track of how our code changes and work together on it.
+If you are new to Git or source control in general, you can have a look at [Using Git](https://github.com/mixxxdj/mixxx/wiki/Using%20Git).

 ### Compile Mixxx for the first time ###
 Your first goal is to get the Mixxx source code and compile it.
 The steps to do so depend on your operating system: